royces9/qmk_firmware/keyboards/converter/pc9800_kb/readme.md

 | 6 | NC | None |
 | 7 | NC | None |
 | 8 | 5V | Vcc |

-The firmware can be flashed, and the keyboard should work normally.

 ## Implementation details